Loom Hero Image

 Competitive Analysis of Post-Mortem Solutions for existing platforms

 What if we wanted a plan to pass our digital assets down while we are in the preneed phase?
 We researched some preneed solutions, though none have as large a user base as social media platforms.
 DeadSocial and Gone Not Gone are services that primarily collect messages from loved ones for the memorial.
-They involve social contacts well, but don't account for the existing digital assets of the dead.
+They involve social contacts well, but don't account for the existing digital assets of the deceased.
 We found Here After and After Note which are services that place more importance on crafting a timeline of memories and wishes to be preserved.
 Lastly, we have Digital Legacy Management and the Digital Legacy Association who provide resources, spread the word and help to preserve digital assets.

 2X2 matrix competitive analysis